An Authentic Formation: Seeking Holiness as Religious

 Our Congregation strives to foster a strong fraternal community life which integrates in the individual man a well-founded balance of prayer, work and recreation.
 We believe in giving our men a solid formation rooted in sound human, spiritual, intellectual and pastoral principles.
 A man accepted into the Fathers of Mercy seeks to become Christ’s instrument in the work of preaching the Divine Word and administering the Sacraments.

-Each year, on August 13th, the men who have been accepted as candidates to our Religious Community, and have gone through the six-week period of Postulancy, are accepted into our community as Novices in a private ceremony.
-The novitiate year will be spent as “Novices” learning about prayer and the spiritual life, about the religious life and the vows of poverty, chastity and obedience, and about the history and charism of the Fathers of Mercy.
-They will study the life of our Holy Founder, Father Jean Baptiste Rauzan, and learn what it means to be true sons of Father Rauzan and apostles of God’s Infinite Mercy.
+- The Novices spend their days learning about prayer and the spiritual life, about the religious life and the vows of poverty, chastity and obedience, and about the history and charism of the Fathers of Mercy.
 Their studies and daily life will be under the direction of the Novice Master, who will also assist them in discerning God’s Will in their lives.

 – Fr.
 Jean Baptiste Rauzan, Founder of the Fathers of Mercy.